The following letter was sent to all signatories of our Open Letter from Joseph Boyden.

 I believe in the importance of our letter now even more than I did the day we released it.
 However I must admit that the failure to predict the larger conversation is something I desperately wish I could rectify.

 Margaret has been on the front lines of this fight defending the principled stance we all took.
 She has also identified our failure to see all implications of our letter.
 Because of this she drafted a statement with a current UBC student.
-You may read that statement by clicking here.

 We feel it is essential that we hold our ground on the important issue of every Canadian’s right to due process and procedural fairness.
 As we continue to do this, the conversation has become more civil and even generative.